Working in Thailand ?

 The Eastern Seaboard Zone

-Therefore your best opportunities for working in Thailand are qualified positions in the following fields: ICT, the petrochemical industry, medical technology, manufacturing, and engineering, or in finance, trade, and tourism.
+Therefore your best opportunities for working in Thailand are qualified positions in the following fields: ICT, the petrochemical industry, medical technology, manufacturing, and engineering, or in finance and trade.
 The hospitality industry is another lucrative sector if you have good to excellent English skills and some knowledge of Thai.

 Also, before you start work, always make sure that you have a signed employment contract and a B visa that includes a work permit.
 These are basic requirements for living in Thailand and working there legally.